TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlvirtualmachine/v2-sqlvm-backupazurestorage-databasebackupfailure-proxyservererror-diagnostics.md

 />
 # We ran diagnostics on your resource and found an issue

+We ran diagnostics on your resource and found an issue.

 <!--issueDescription-->
-The error indicates backups might have failed due to proxy authentication errors or due to connection throttling.
+This error indicates that backups might have failed due to proxy authentication errors or due to connection throttling.
 <!--/issueDescription-->

 ## **Recommended Steps**